axonivy/process-miner-viewer/README.md

 ### Launch config prerequisites

-Project [workflow-demos](https://market.axonivy.com/workflow-demo) is required to be running in a [designer](https://dev.axonivy.com/download) on port 8081.
+Project [miner-test-project](./tests/miner-test-project/) is required to be running in a [Pro Designer](https://dev.axonivy.com/download) on port 8081.

 ---